Workers and universities at odds as labor movements unfold on Maryland campuses

 The university system has the final say on labor contracts anyway, Solomon said.

-“There’s this back and forth that oftentimes will happen,” Solomon said.
+“There’s this back-and-forth that oftentimes will happen,” Solomon said.
 “This is about short-circuiting that.”

 Kramer has introduced the legislation in the state Senate.